This is the comprehensive list of our services

 Intensive Outpatient Therapy will allow you regain your personal life and mend your important family ties right away, when you live at home and participate in intensive outpatient treatment, you will be able to establish a foundation for long term recovery support in your local community right from the start of your treatment, instead of waiting until you return from living away in a residential setting.

-Intensive Out Patient Group Therapy 3 days for 2.5 hours CBT/ERP Group Therapy and the cost is 1200.00
+Intensive Out Patient Therapy 3 days for 1.5 hours CBT/ERP Intensive Therapy and the cost is 1350.00

 Please contact me by email at [email protected]